What to Expect at Your Army Flight School Graduation and Family Day

 What to Wear to an Army Flight School Graduation

-Finally, if you need some advice on what to wear, I wrote a style guide that includes everything you need to know about attire at military graduations.
-It’s on page 10 right here
+Finally, if you need some advice on what to wear, I have an entire blog post dedicated to everything you need to know about attire at flight graduation, family day, and the flight graduation ball.
+View it here!

 Thanks so much for having me on board for this special celebration.
 It really is a once in a lifetime experience for your aviator, and I’m glad that I can be there to capture the moments for you.
 I’ll see you there!